Thought bubbles and assorted jottings

 Atmospheric pollution is common in major cities, it was even severe in Canberra during the 2019–20 bushfire season.
 According to news reports, older diesel cars, domestic heaters, factories and nearby open-cut coal mines contribute to a smog that sometimes envelops Belgrade.
 According to Ruth, it’s probably millions of cigarettes filling the air with tobacco smoke.

 Serbia has a long and proud literary history.
-There are still plenty of bookshops in Belgrade, and most of the texts are printed in Serbian Cyrillic, српска ћирилица, a script designed in 1818 to be strictly phonetic.
+There are still plenty of bookshops in Belgrade, and most of the texts are printed in Serbian Cyrillic, српска ћирилица.
+Cyrillic scripts were developed gradually from the 10th century.
+Serbian Cyrillic was made strictly phonetic in 1818 and adopted officially in 1868.

-The tradition of illuminating these Cyrillic letters is kept alive today by dedicated and skilful embroiderers.
+The tradition of illuminating Cyrillic letters is kept alive today by dedicated and skilful embroiderers who often make use older forms of the letters.
 Latin script is officially recognised in Serbia, but Cyrillic is taught first in primary schools.
 Cyrillic is commonly used in signs and public notices, so navigating the streets or catching a bus is easier for foreigners who learn азбука, the alphabet.

 In Belgrade, the galleries and museums display an enormous range of artworks, from traditional representational and decorative art to contemporary conceptual works.

 One day, we were drinking fruit juice outside a bar in New Belgrade.
 A sparrow flew into a windowpane and lay stunned on the ground.
 We watched.
-One by one, each of the waiters came out to tut sympathetically and ensure that the sparrow was lying in a safe place.
+One by one, each of the waiters came out to tut sympathetically and ensure that the sparrow was lying in a safe place until it recovered.

 Belgrade has some beautifully renovated buildings and some building that are crying out for renovation.
 Even some with run-down exteriors have wonderful interiors.

-Most of the blocks of flats from the Tito era are very ugly on the outside, but they are often remarkably comfortable on the inside.
-Former residents recount memories of happy childhoods spent in the communities they created.
+After 60 years, most of the blocks of flats from the Tito era have become very ugly on the outside, but they are often remarkably comfortable on the inside.
+Residents have always been able to redesign or renovate their flats and take pride in the interiors.
+And former residents recount memories of happy childhoods spent in the communities these blocks created.